-If you’re familiar with any point-and-click graphic adventure, this interface is quite intuitive and the mechanics are just like in any other such game: grab whatever object isn’t nailed down to the ground (or if it is, find a way to unnail it) and use the objects with people or other objects in order to solve the puzzles or to get more objects (to solve other puzzles to progress).
+If you’re familiar with any point-and-click graphic adventure, this interface is quite intuitive and the mechanics are just like in any other such game: grab whatever object isn’t nailed down to the ground (or if it is, finds a way to unnail it) and use the objects with people or other objects to solve the puzzles or to get more objects (to solve other puzzles to progress).

 The FM Towns and CD-ROM versions feature a graphic inventory with icons instead of words that would later be used in the Special Edition of the game.

-My favorite part of the game is the sword fighting, which instead of programming simple fighting mechanics, introduces a witty insult system where you have to not only learn hilarious insults but also the correct responses to each specific insult (I still remember most of the insults and respective replies to this day).
+My favourite part of the game is the sword fighting, which instead of programming simple fighting mechanics, introduces a witty insult system where you have to not only learn hilarious insults but also the correct responses to each specific insult (I still remember most of the insults and respective replies to this day).